SimonHergott/hello-chat/README.md

-# Daily Pi billing-period starter
+# Daily Codex billing period starter

 OpenAI has reinstated 5 hours limits in Codex.
+I need a codex session started while I sleep to spread my work over 3 sessions instead of 2.

 This installs a systemd user timer that runs Pi once per day, by default at 05:00 (server local timezone).
 Pi sends this prompt to OpenAI Codex and then exits (print mode):

 > Hi, we start a new 5 hour billing period :) Just say OK.